at15/bform/README.md

 researchers who use FEM a lot, you can run simulation on server to validate theories from papers, though it might requires a lot of config for the first time, but once you have it up and running, you no longer need to keep your laptop open.

+## Develop

+- Front end is in [a separated repo](https://github.com/at15/bform-web), in order to simplify travis ci settings

 ## Features

 - Paper store, index and share.